andrew henderson menu

 Italy

-One of the most attractive tourist destinations in the world, Italy offers one of the highest living standards and breathtaking views to go along with it.
+One of the most attractive tourist destinations in the world, Italy offers one of the highest living standards and breathtaking views.

 Italy’s standard tax rates can go up to 43%.
 However, the country offers a lump sum tax regime to wealthy individuals who can pay €100,000 per year as their entire tax obligation.